aeldidi/c/README.md

   See [my encoding project](https://github.com/aeldidi/encoding) for an idea of what I'm thinking of.

+- `export`: Generates amalgamations for every module, then generates a `meson.build` compatible-project which builds everything, converting module imports to subprojects (with wraps if needed).

+  After this process is done, it should be possible to either use a `meson`-compatible build system to build your library or excutable on any supported OS.

+  This is what you would put up for download as a "release", so no one needs this tool to build from source or make use of your library.

 - `tool`: Compiles and runs a tool from the `tools/` subdirectory of the project.